anarkh97/sofics/README.md

 To check if everything was built correctly perform the checks specified in previous section.

 ***NOTE:*** When running the optimization, make sure to specify the paths to the relevant executables in a `config.sh` file.
-This file is provided to `Dakota` through its `analysis_driver` card.
+This file should be referenced in `Dakota` input file through its `analysis_driver` card.
 The input for this card should look like:

 ```text
 analysis_driver = 'path/to/sofics/build/src/ path/to/config.sh'